NikolaTesla13/NikolaTesla13/README.md

      😄 Pronouns: he

-     ⚡ Fun fact: I code more easily in C than CSS!
+     ⚡ Fun fact: I code more easier in C than CSS!

  I'm glad you find me, have a great day!
 <!--